 Disneyland Tiana’s Palace Review

-Tiana’s Palace is a Princess and the Frog themed eatery is located in the New Orleans Square section of Disneyland.
-It replaced the former French Market restaurant.
-In this post we’ll review the menu and see if it lives up to the hype and popularity.
 Before we get into the food lets take a look at the restaurant itself.
 The riverboat smokestacks from the Princess and the Frog movie version of Tiana’s Palace were added to the top of the building the restaurant is located in.
-Some nice string lighting was added, as well as colors matching the look of Tiana’s outfits in the movie.
+Some nice string lighting hangs from the building and over the dining area.
 It’s worth mentioning that Tiana’s Palace does not take up the entire building its housed in and there is no indoor seating.
 Most of the building is occupied by Club 33 and shops.

 Jazz posters adorn the walls in the seating area.

 Along the edge of the seating area there’s a bandstand where you can occasionally catch a performance by the long running Jambalaya Jazz Band.
 If you’re going to eat here I recommend planning your lunch around the time they will be performing.
 Listening to some jazz while eating is an absolute delight.
 Sometimes Tiana will show up to sing along.
-The inside of Tiana’s Palace has some nice colors and those pretty flower lighting fixtures evoke the look of Tiana’s classic dress.
-The blue lighting is an interesting choice since it gives the food a slightly unappetizing shade of color, but this is a minor nit-pick

 Here’s another look at the iron and lighting details.

-Some nice props and thematic elements.
+Some nice props and decor.

-The menu board and recipe cards look nice.
+The menu board and recipe cards.

 A picture of Tiana and her dad near the restaurant’s entrance.